-According to an infographic from Kissmetrics, Facebook updates containing images generate 54 per cent more likes, 104 per cent more comments and 84 per cent more click-throughs.
+If you were asking how to make interactive social content, you are on the right place.
+According to an infographic from Kissmetrics, Facebook updates containing images generate 54 percent more likes, 104 percent more comments, and 84 percent more click-throughs.
 If you are already including images but you are not satisfied with the outcome, you can take your content to the next level by making it even more interactive.

 - Reveal-based content

 If you are wondering what reveal-based content means, one way of defining it is to offer examples: this marketing principle includes discounts or promotions which require users to spin, scratch away, or interact with the ad.

 One of the reasons why BuzzFeed has turned into a successful business is its quizzes.
 People like quizzes because they want to know they have something in common with their favourite TV star or that their personalities are pleasant and they have a high emotional intelligence.

 Melissa Rosenthal, director of creative services at BuzzFeed told Mashable that “people love to share things that kind of represent who they are and say something about who they are.”

 There is only one thing as good as quizzes: polls.
 This is actually one of the most effective tools for immediate engagement because they show clients that communication goes both ways.
 Creating polls shows people that you care about their input and that you want to listen to them.